 Lender Compensation Plan is What Determines Rates For Consumers

-The lower the comp plan, the lower the mortgage rates.
-Mortgage bankers generally charge 4% to 10% on the back end.
-Mortgage bankers and correspondent lenders do not have to reveal their comp plan because they use their warehouse line of credit to fund the loans.
-The most mortgage brokers can charge by law is 2.75%.
-The 2.75% is called the yield spread premium (YSP) and needs to be disclosed on the Closing Disclosure.
+The mortgage rates are directly influenced by the compensation plan (comp plan) – the lower the comp plan, the lower the mortgage rates.
+Mortgage bankers typically impose fees ranging from 4% to 10% on the back end.
+Mortgage bankers and correspondent lenders, utilizing their warehouse line of credit for loan funding, are not obligated to disclose their compensation plan.
+According to legal regulations, mortgage brokers are limited to charging a maximum of 2.75%.
+This 2.75% is referred to as the yield spread premium (YSP), and it is mandatory to disclose it on the Closing Disclosure.

 Correspondent Lending Compensation Versus Mortgage Brokers